 Pursuant to Executive Order 13166, DOJ developed its own guidance document for recipients and initially issued it on January 16, 2001.
 Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons, 66 FR 3834 (January 16, 2001) (LEP Guidance for DOJ Recipients).
 NASA published in the Federal Register (66 FR 15141) its own LEP Guidance.
 NASA did not receive comments from the public.

-This guidance document is thus published pursuant to Executive Order 13166 and supplants the January 16, 2001, publication in light of the public comment received and Assistant Attorney General Boyd's October 26, 2001 clarifying memorandum.
+This guidance document is thus published pursuant to Executive Order 13166 and supplants the March 15, 2001, publication.

 III.
 Who Is Covered?